 Jackson Middle School will continue to work with its teachers through in-services, faculty meetings, and grade-level meetings in understanding the importance of parental involvement and that parents are our partners.
-This year, our CIP committee placed special emphasis on the need to ensure a closer connection between our schools identified goals and or parent involvement activities.
-Parents and teachers can communicate through email, JMS Facebook, and JMS Website.
+This year, our CIP committee placed special emphasis on the need to ensure a closer connection between our school's identified goals and and parent involvement activities.
+Parents and teachers can communicate through email, phone conversations, JMS Facebook, and JMS Website.